sanjay7sngh/sanjay7sngh/README.md

 <div align="left">

 :man_scientist: About Me :
-I am a plant biology researcher from India:india:.
+I am a plant biology researcher from India:india

 - 🔭 I’m  working on genomic data set to understand stress biology of plant.
 - 🌱 I’m currently working on integration of omic dataset to understang plant biology.